-These books are essential reading on the subject of prostitutes' rights.
+These books are essential reading on the subject of sex workers' rights.

 Click on titles to order!